-Modern desktop web browsers—Google Chrome, Mozilla Firefox, and Apple Safari—all allow you to mute individual browser tabs in just a few clicks.
-Even Microsoft Edge allows you to mute browser tabs, although Microsoft could make this a lot easier.
+Modern desktop web browsers—Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge—all allow you to mute individual browser tabs in just a few clicks.
+Silencing an annoying tab that won’t stop playing audio is now two clicks away.

-This is useful if a tab starts playing music or video and you want to mute it temporarily.
+This feature is useful if a tab starts playing music or a video and you want to mute it temporarily.
 In most cases, it just takes a click or two.
-If you want something more robust that can automaticaly mute tabs for you, though, we have a separate guide for that.
+If you want something more robust that can automatically mute tabs for you, though, we have a separate guide for that.

 To mute a browser tab in Google Chrome, right-click it and select “Mute Site.”
 This will mute all tabs from the site in the future.

 To unmute them, right-click one of that site’s tabs and click “Unmute SIte.”

 In older versions of Google Chrome, you could just click on the speaker icon that appears on a tab that is playing audio.
 You’d see a line through it, and the tab would be muted.
 Now, you have to use the context menu option instead.

 To mute a browser tab in Firefox, right-click the tab and select “Mute Tab”.
 As in Chrome, you’ll see a crossed-out speaker icon appear to the left of the “x” button on the browser tab.